Crochet Puff Stitch Tutorial with Photos

-Have you ever seen those cute, puffy stitches in crochet projects and wondered how to make them yourself?
-If so, then you’re in luck!
-This beginner post is all about the puff stitch, one of the coolest stitches to add texture to crochet projects.
+Have you noticed those cute, puffy stitches in crochet projects and wondered how to make them?
+You’re in the right place!
+This beginner-friendly guide is all about the puff stitch—a great way to add texture to your crochet projects.

 Related: You May also like our Puff Stitch Textured Blanket and our Puff Stitch Beanie.